 Early on she recognized that success in college is in large part due to diligence and careful planning.
-She made use of the many awesome resources available to students, but noted that some of her traditional-aged classmates did not know about, or did not take advantage of, all the great support resources that colleges have to offer.
-As a result, Cynthia developed a commitment to help other students realize their own potential.
+She made use of the many awesome resources available to students.
+Since she noticed many classmates didn't take advantage of all the great support resources that colleges have to offer, she developed a commitment to help other students realize their own potential.

 During her academic years, Cynthia worked as a peer tutor for students who were struggling to pass their classes.
 She provided tutoring support in a variety of subjects, but also helped students learn effective study and time management techniques.
 After she graduated, Cynthia worked in her state's community college system, advising new and returning students on successfully managing each phase of their academic careers.

 As a study skills instructor, she broadened her abilities and passed that information along to her students.
 Her curriculum included traditional topics like memorization techniques, but also explored differences in learning styles and the impact of emotional intelligence on success and satisfaction in college and in life.

 Understanding the needs of individuals with autism and developing positive behavioral support plans to address those needs was a full-time occupation for Cynthia for many years.
 Now she endeavors to write articles that give practical and helpful guidance to parents and caregivers of children and adults who are affected by autism.

 Raising children with excessive energy who frequently had a lot of difficulty falling asleep prompted Cynthia to develop a better understanding of the neurological mechanisms of sleep and to explore alternative ways to help her children get a good night's rest.
 Following and writing about ongoing research is one of Cynthia's primary passions.

 Cynthia spends a lot of her free time pursing her interest in the tiny house movement.
 Tiny homes are a great way for semi-retirees and empty nesters like herself to enjoy a great quality of life for a minimal investment.
 As part of that interest, Cynthia researches solar and other environmentally friendly options for building and powering homes.
 She also loves to travel and is currently planning excursions to all the states she has not yet had time to visit and enjoy.